vistadataproject/nodeVISTA/fmql/README.md

 ## Adding an FMQL web service to nodeVISTA

+The script _installVDP.sh_ sets up this _fmql server_ directory.
+But to see the server running, three more steps are needed ...

 Add a new port forward instruction to osehraVISTA's VagrantFile (Scripts/Install/Ubuntu) ...

 ```text